GSA/ficam-arch/_services/13_access.md

 - Enter an agency facility or location.

 Usually, authorization occurs immediately after authentication.
 When you log in to a service, you present your credentials, and the service confirms your credentials are valid (authentication) and grants or denies you access based on your assigned permissions (authorization).

+Identity proofing is how you establish an identity.
+Authentication is how you confirm who you are.
+Authorization is how you use the identity.

 ## Access Management Services